mrdbourke/m1-machine-learning-test/README.md

 > **Note:** An **environment** is like a virtual room on your computer.
 For example, you use the kitchen in your house for cooking because it's got all the tools you need.
 It would be strange to have an oven in your bedroom.
 The same thing on your computer.
 If you're going to be working on specific software, you'll want it all in one place and not scattered everywhere else.

-7. Make directory called `tensorflow-test`.
+7. Make a directory called `tensorflow-test`.
 This is the directory we're going to be storing our environment.
 And inside the environment will be the software tools we need to run TensorFlow.

 We can do so with the `mkdir` command which stands for "make directory".